 Things to do in Oia Santorini - visit A colorful bookstore called Atlantis

-12> Armeni Bay
+12. Armeni Bay

-You will still need to climb many stairs to get here but it is worth it to get away from the crowds.
+You will still need to climb many stairs to get here, but it is worth it to get away from the crowds.

-Armeni bay is where diving classes are held as there is a diving center located here.
+Armeni Bay is where diving classes are held, as there is a diving center located here.

 HIRE A PRIVATE YACHT

-If you’re looking to have a luxurious time on the island, hiring a private yacht for yourself is possible in Oia.
-Or you could hop onto a private chartered yacht service like Oyster Yachts that take you on a custom tour of your choice which can also include Santorini.
+Or you could hop onto a private chartered yacht service like Oyster Yachts that takes you on a custom tour of your choice, which can also include Santorini.

 RENT AN ATV HERE TO EXPLORE THE WHOLE OF SANTORINI

-You can rent an ATV almost anywhere on the island, inquiring at your resort would be a good place to start however if you are staying here, you can also opt for one here and explore the island at a leisurely pace.
+You can rent an ATV almost anywhere on the island; inquiring at your resort would be a good place to start; however, if you are staying here, you can also opt for one here and explore the island at a leisurely pace.

 OPT FOR A HELICOPTER TOUR